 Student loans help millions of people each year enter higher education.
-Tuition fee loans and maintenance loans are the two mains forms of government-backed finance for higher education.
+Tuition fee loans and maintenance loans are the two main forms of government-backed finance for higher education.
 Official figures show more than £17billion is loaned to around 1.3 million students in England each year1.
 But on top of this, some students choose to borrow money from a private lender to help support them financially while studying.

 For anyone who has done this, and is still repaying their loan, you may find you are forking out more than you need to be.
-If you are in better position financially than you were when you took out your loan and have a stronger credit record, then there is a good chance you’ll be able to find a better deal.
+If you are in a better position financially than you were when you took out your loan and have a stronger credit record, then there is a good chance you’ll be able to find a better deal.

 Why should I consider refinancing my student loan?